FloWebDev/JwtManager/README.md

 # JwtManager - Json Web Token Manager

 JwtManager is a class which enables to generate and verify JWT (Json Web Token).
+### Require

+* php >= 7.2

+## Features

+From a secret key, thw JwtManager enables you to:
+- generate a JWT,
+- check the integrity and its validity period,
+- generate (>= v1.2.0) a new JWT from a valid or expired JWT as soon as the integrity is verified (signature).
 ## Example

 ```